 - AI-driven personalization: hyper-personalized user experiences based on real-time behavioral data

-- Predictive analytics: predictive models for anticipating market trends and purchasing behaviors
+- Predictive analytics: predictive models to anticipate market trends and purchasing behavior

 - AI and privacy: solutions that balance personalization with GDPR and European AI Act compliance

-- Advanced marketing automation: AI-guided multichannel orchestration with minimal human intervention
+- Advanced marketing automation: AI-driven multichannel orchestration with minimal human intervention

-Analyzing the programs already announced, several macro-trends can be identified that will dominate the marketing, communication and PR conversation throughout 2026.
+Looking at the programs of events already announced, we can identify several macro-trends that will dominate the debate in marketing, communication and PR throughout 2026.

 With the progressive elimination of third-party cookies, 2026 marks a turning point for digital advertising.
-Events like DMEXCO and IAB Forum will devote extensive sessions to the alternatives: first-party data strategy, contextual targeting, clean rooms and identity solutions.
+Events such as DMEXCO and IAB Forum will dedicate wide-ranging sessions to the alternatives: first-party data strategy, contextual targeting, clean rooms and identity solutions.

-Social commerce — the ability to buy directly within social platforms — is growing exponentially.
+Social commerce, the ability to buy directly inside social platforms, is growing exponentially.
 According to eMarketer (2026), the global value of social commerce will reach $2.9 trillion by 2026.
-The Netcomm Forum and Social Media Strategies will be the main stages for discussing strategies and success stories.
+The Netcomm Forum and Social Media Strategies will be the main stages to discuss strategies and success cases.

-The creator economy continues to grow and professionalize.
-Creators are no longer simple brand ambassadors but genuine one-person media companies.
-WMF and OMR Festival will offer workshops dedicated to measuring influencer marketing ROI and to new brand-creator collaboration models.
+The creator economy keeps growing and professionalizing.
+Creators are no longer simple testimonials, but fully-fledged individual media companies.
+WMF and the OMR Festival will offer workshops on measuring influencer marketing ROI and new forms of brand-creator collaboration.

-Greenwashing is under the spotlight, and new European regulations (CSRD, Green Claims Directive) impose stricter standards for environmental communication.
-The Festival della Comunicazione in Camogli and the Milano Marketing Festival will address the theme of responsible and transparent communication.
+Greenwashing is under the spotlight, and new European regulations (CSRD, Green Claims Directive) impose stricter standards on environmental communication.
+The Festival della Comunicazione in Camogli and the Milano Marketing Festival will tackle the topic of responsible and transparent communication.

-The enforcement of the European AI Act and the strengthening of GDPR make compliance a central theme.
-Nearly all major 2026 events will include sessions dedicated to the regulatory impact on marketing strategies and data collection.
+The entry into force of the European AI Act and the strengthening of GDPR make compliance a central topic.
+Almost all major 2026 events will include sessions dedicated to the regulatory impact on marketing strategies and data collection.

-Attendance costs vary enormously depending on the event, the type of pass and the timing of purchase.
-Generally, basic passes for European conferences range between €200 and €800, while premium passes (with access to networking lounges, exclusive masterclasses and speaker dinners) can exceed €2,000–5,000.
+Attendance costs vary widely depending on the event, pass type and purchase timing.
+In general, base passes for European conferences range from €200 to €800, while premium passes (with access to networking lounges, exclusive masterclasses and speaker dinners) can exceed €2,000-5,000.

-Travel, accommodation and meals are on top of that.
-For a two-day event in a European city, the total per-person budget averages between €1,500 and €4,000.
-For international events like SXSW or Cannes Lions, the budget can easily exceed €5,000–8,000 per person.
+On top of these costs come travel, accommodation and meals.
+For a 2-day event in a European city, the overall budget per person averages between €1,500 and €4,000.
+For international events like SXSW or Cannes Lions, the budget can easily exceed €5,000-8,000 per person.

-The advice is to treat attendance as an investment and compare it with the cost per lead of other channels.
-According to LinkedIn Marketing Solutions (2026), the average cost per lead acquired through B2B events is around $811, but with significantly higher conversion rates compared to cold digital leads.
+The advice is to evaluate attendance as an investment, comparing it with the cost per lead of other channels.
+According to LinkedIn Marketing Solutions (2026), the average cost per lead acquired through B2B events is around $811, but with significantly higher conversion rates than cold digital leads.

 Frequently Asked Questions